goforryan/expedition33freeaimshot/README.md

 <h2>Key Findings</h2>
 <ul>
-  <li>The average number of shots for a sample size of 1 million turns is 23.1 shots.</li>
+  <li>The average number of shots per turn is 23.1.</li>
-  <li>There's only a #% chance of getting 30 shots or higher.</li>
+  <li>There's only a 13.1951% chance of getting 30 shots or higher.</li>
+  <li>There's only a 0.0006% chance of getting only 9 shots from no effects triggering.
   <li>The highest number of shots I saw was 80, with a 0.0001% chance of occuring.</li>
+  <li>The most impactful pictos were  Energising Shots and Energy Master.
+Disabling them led to a 35.1% and 20% decrease in average shot count, respectively.</li>
-  <li>Certain pictos like Beneficial Contamination aren't as impactful as they seem like they'd be because they usually trigger while you're AP is high and would have already maxed out at 9.</li>
+  <li>Beneficial Contamination is the least impactful because it usually triggers while you're AP is high and another boost was already going to max out your AP.</li>
-  <li>The more pictos you add, the less impactful each new one becomes.
-Energy Master and Energising Shots are doing most of the work.</li>
+  <li>The more pictos you add, the less impactful each new one becomes.</li>
 </ul>

 <h2>🛠️ How It Works</h2>

-Each simulation:
+The program:
 <ul>
 <li>Starts with 9 AP.</li>
 <li>Simulates one turn of shooting using the following pictos:</li>